triole/wordpress-dc/readme.md

 ## Database dumps

 Database dumps should be put under `vol/wp/dumps`.
-The `import_latest_db_dump` shell script looks into this folder and imports the latest of the sql files.
+The `import_db_dump` shell script looks into this folder and imports the latest of the sql files.

 ## Wp-content